Champii/Nodulator/README.md

   - Lib Folder reorganisation
   - Replaced @instance in Route by req._instance.
   - Added a Request class to handle Resource in Route
-  - Now Nodulator.Resource take only a name and a config.
+  - Now N.Resource take only a name and a config.
 Its the Route object that take a Resource as property.
 Also, Routes have to be Instanciated.
+  - Changed every 'Nodulator' call by 'N', more readable

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`